-CBD has been found to well-tolerated, even in large doses.
+CBD has been found to be well-tolerated, even in large doses.
 Side effects experienced when taking CBD has usually been a result of interactions with other drugs.
-For more information on whether CBD will interact with your current medication, we advise you consult your physician.
+For more information on whether CBD will interact with your current medication, we advise you to consult your physician.

-Some of these short term side effects can include:
+Some of these short-term side effects can include:

 - Low blood pressure